The best ND grad filters in 2026: top-notch grads to bring bright skies under control

 3. Density

 If you're buying your first ND grad filter, you'll want to consider how you're likely to use it and purchase one that's pretty flexible.
-If you get too low a density, you might find that overly bright skies might still be overexposed.
-Alternatively, if you get too dark a density the skies will take on an overbearing, leaden appearance.
+If you get too low a density, you might find that overly bright skies can still be overexposed.
+Alternatively, if you get too dark a density, the skies will take on an overbearing, leaden appearance.

 4. Material

-The majority of filters are made from optical grade plastic, which makes them lighter and more shatter-resistant than the glass alternatives.
-However, the downside is that they tend to be more prone to getting scratched, so make sure you handle them carefully.
+The majority of filters are made from optical-grade resin or tempered glass.
+Resin filters are lighter and more shatter-resistant than glass alternatives; the downside is that they are more prone to picking up scratches, so be sure to handle them carefully.

 5. Versatility

-If you invest in a ND grad filter system, you've then got the possibility to add more filters to your line-up later.
-This means you could use polarizers or color grads to add some extra pizazz to your images.
+If you invest in an ND grad filter system complete with a filter holder, you then have the option of adding more filters to your line-up later.
+This means you could use polarizers, 'solid' ND filters, or color grads to add some extra pizazz to your images.

 6. Single filters or kits?

-If you already have a filter system you just need single filters – you don't need to buy a whole new kit all over again.
+If you already have a filter system, you just need to add single filters – you don't need to buy a whole new kit all over again.
 But if you're just starting out, a filter kit will give you everything you need at a lower all-in price.

 When we test filters, we look at both optical performance and general build quality – how robust the filter feels, how easy it is to use and how securely it attaches to the lens.
 We use a combination of real-world and lens testing to inform our comments in reviews and buying guides.
 For filters, we test light transmission levels, colour neutrality (i.e. if the filter introduces a cool or warm cast) and the impact a filter has on image quality.